 Cloud-init is an open source project compatible with most Linux distributions.
 Vultr instances created before 2017 had this software installed by default.
 The purpose of Cloud-init is to help handle early initialization of a cloud instance, which includes tasks such as disk-resizing and network configuration.
 Cloud-init also has a datasource feature (known as userdata) which describes configuration settings of the cloud instance to Cloud-init.
 When Cloud-init detects userdata, it applies the given settings to the cloud instance.

 Please note, Cloud-init is third-party software and is not officially supported by the Vultr team.
 For simple configurations, we recommend using our startup script feature instead of custom Cloud-init data.
 Startup scripts can be added from within the Vultr Control panel.
+However, please note that cloud-init will not be installed on vultr instances you will be required to install these packages yourself.

 If you decide to install Cloud-init on your instance, you may find the following examples helpful.